Pacific Coast Professional Football League: 1946

-The season ended in controversy as the Northern Division title was determined by a game in which the San Francisco Clippers apparently defeated the Los Angeles Bulldogs by a score of 24-19 and claimed the top spot in the division.
+The season ended in controversy as the Northern Division title was determined by a game in which the San Francisco Clippers apparently defeated the Los Angeles Bulldogs by a score of 24–19 and claimed the top spot in the division.
 When Clippers owner Frank Ciraolo entered his team's locker room to participate in the victory celebration, he noticed that John Woudenberg, tackle for the San Francisco 49ers, was wearing a uniform that was assigned to the Clippers' Courtney Thorell.
-After the “discrepancy” was reported to league officials, the game was declared a 1-0 forfeit to the Bulldogs.
+After the “discrepancy” was reported to league officials, the game was declared a 1–0 forfeit to the Bulldogs.
 As a result, the Northern Division champions were the Tacoma Indians.

-The Bulldogs, with 11 players with NFL experience, defeated Tacoma in the league championship game, 38-7, on January 19, 1947.
+The Bulldogs, with 11 players with NFL experience, defeated Tacoma in the league championship game, 38–7, on January 19, 1947.
 It was the last game of the Indians' existence.

-Although the Salt Lake Seagulls had three games cancelled in 1946, they would return for another season; but not so the Oakland Giants.
+Although the Salt Lake Seagulls had three games canceled in 1946, they would return for another season; but not so the Oakland Giants.
 The Hollywood Bears took another "leave of absence."

 1947

 Back Buddy Abreu was the league's leading rusher and scorer as his Hawaiian Warriors won a narrow “race” with the defending champion Bulldogs (led by quarterback Mel Reid) by beating the team from L.A.
-7-6.
+7–6.
 Sacramento and Salt Lake dropped out of the league after canceling their home-and-home series that was scheduled to finish the PCPFL season.

 But having only three active members was not the only issue threatening the continuation of the existence of the league.
 An investigation led by league president J. Rufus Klawans revealed that members of the Hawaiian Warriors were placing bets on games in which they were participating.
 Four (Abreu, Ray Scussell, Floyd “Scrap Iron” Rhea, and Jack Keenan) were permanently banned from the league; another ten team members were “suspended indefinitely.”